Order-Preserving outer automorphisms of free and surface groups: Introduction

 \begin{thm} Let $\rho:B_n \to \GL_{n-1}(\mathbb{E})$ be the (reduced) Burau representation.
 If for a braid $\beta$ all eigenvalues of $\rho(\beta)$, counted with multiplicity, are positive in $\mathbb{E}$ equipped with the unique ordering, then $\beta$ is order-preserving. \end{thm}

 The result can be directly generalized to the case of an arbitrary outer automorphism of a free or bi-orderable surface group that leaves a cohomology class invariant.
-As an application, we apply \cref{thm:OPViaBurauRep} to produce new examples of order-preserving 3-braids.
-Before stating the result of our application, we recall the classification of 3-braid up to conjugation due to Murasugi:
+As an application, we apply \cref{thm:OPViaBurauRep} to produce many new examples of order-preserving 3-strand braids.
+Before stating the result of our application, we recall the classification of 3-strand braids up to conjugation due to Murasugi: